 Want to know how?
 Here’s what I did, and how you can do the same:

 1. Warm up the audience with FB Lives pre-launch

 Every week prior to her launch, my client went live from her FB page, with lots of value to share.
 We then created ads from those lives to get more video views.
-This really upped her know-like-trust factor and made it seem as though she was everywhere.
+This upped her know-like-trust factor and made it seem like she was everywhere.
 When the time came for people to opt-in, we had a warmed-up audience that was pretty large!
 This significantly lowered the cost of her lead generation ads.
-Additionally, it didn’t cost much to run these “warm-up” ads.
+Additionally, running these “warm-up” ads didn’t cost much.
 The average was a few cents per view.
 It gave us some great audiences to target for the launch!

 2. Make sure your targeting is detailed

 Targeting is one of the trickiest parts of running ads.
 The right targeting can get you a massive ROI, but can also be hard to figure out.
-With this particular launch, I got SUPER specific in my targeting to make sure we were connecting with the right people.
+With this particular launch, I got SUPER specific in my targeting to ensure we connected with the right people.
 This targeting served our ads to people who were READY, which really lowered our CPL.
 We targeted all of her warm audiences very specifically, then were able to target some highly qualified lookalike audiences based on her warm leads.
-We obviously ran ads to some cold markets as well using influencer and behavioral targeting.
+We also ran ads to some cold markets using influencer and behavioral targeting.

 3. Keep Your Story and Feed ADS Separate